UniMath/agda-unimath/src/metric-spaces/rational-neighborhoods.lagda.md

 Given a rational neighborhood relation `N` on `A` and some positive rational number `d : ℚ⁺` such that `N d x y` holds for some pair of points `x y : A`, we interpret `d` as an
-{{#concept "upper bound" Disambiguation="on the distance with respect to a rational neighborhood relation"}}
+{{#concept "upper bound" Disambiguation="on the distance with respect to a rational neighborhood relation" Agda=is-upper-bound-dist-Rational-Neighborhood-Relation}}
 on the distance between `x` and `y` with respect to the rational neighborhood relation.